 With thanks to Confused.com

-The DVLA produced the above video advertisement to raise awareness of the demise of the tax disc but a recent survey by Money.co.uk suggests that 50% of motorists are still unaware that the tax disc change is imminent.
-The survey also found more than half of those who were aware of the road tax changes didn’t know when it was happening.
+The DVLA produced the above video advertisement to raise awareness of the demise of the tax disc but a survey by Money.co.uk suggested that 50% of motorists were still unaware that the tax disc change was imminent.

 Online, by post, or at a Post Office.
 Monthly payment is now an option but it’ll cost more in total.
 You’ll still get a reminder.